Aluminum Siding Price and Installation Cost Guide

 Estimate Aluminum Siding Prices

 Aluminum siding prices begin at about $220 per square which is 100 square feet of material.
+That means an area that is 10′ x 10′ square, will cost around $220 before installation.
 This comes to $2.20 per square foot.
 The top of the line aluminum siding from most brands sells for more than $500 per square, or $5 per square foot for the material.
 Installation is extra.

 Before making your final decision, compare aluminum siding with other options such as log siding and cedar siding by browsing the price guides on this site, or see our Exterior Siding Material Guides page.
 Perhaps it’s time to take a fresh look at today’s quality aluminum siding products.